zeroamps/docker-cordova/README.md

-# A Docker file for Cordova
+# A Dockerfile for Cordova
 It creates a Docker image for Cordova 12 with Android SDK Build Tools: 33.0.0, 33.0.1, 33.0.2.

 ## How to download it